Malachov/predictit/README.md

 config = predictit.config.config

 config.update({
+    'data_source': 'csv',  # Data source. ('csv' or 'sql' or 'test') 'csv_full_path': r'C:\Users\truton\ownCloud\Github\predictit_library\predictit\test_data\5000 Sales Records.csv',  # Full CSV path with suffix
+    'predicted_column': 'Temp',  # Column name that we want to predict

-    'predicts': 7,  # Create 12 predictions
+    'predicts': 7,  # Number of predicted values - 7 by default
-    'data_source': 'test',  # Define that we load data from CSV 'datalength': 1000,  # Consider only last 1000 data points 'predicted_column': 'Temp',  # Column name that we want to predict 'compareit': 6,  # Visualize 6 best models 'repeatit': 30,  # Repeat calculation times on shifted data to evaluate error criterion 'other_columns': 0,  # Whether use other columns or not 'debug': 1,  # Whether use other columns or not
+    'datalength': 1000,  # The length of the data used for prediction 'compareit': 6,  # Visualize 6 best models 'repeatit': 50,  # Repeat calculation times on shifted data to evaluate error criterion 'other_columns': 0,  # Whether use other columns or not 'debug': 1,  # Whether print details and warnings

     # Chose models that will be computed
     'used_models': {